ManelCoutinho/CellExplorer/LMUNeuroscope.md

 **Interaction**:
 You can adjust the spectrogram using the lower part of this section by chaning the window width (should be lower than the current displayed window duration), defining the overlap and the frequency range (max frequency should be lower than half of the sampling rate).

-_Left Mouse Click_ selects the a new channel to hightlight (might influence the other spectrogram) while _Right Click_ highlights a frequency.
+_Left Mouse Click_ selects the a new channel to hightlight in the Traces Plot.
+Changes the selected channel in the [Improved Spectrogram](#improved-spectrogram) and highlights the corresponding square in the [Ecog Grid](#ecog-grid).
+_Right Click_ highlights a frequency with a vertical line.
+If the [Improved Spectrogram](#improved-spectrogram) is open, the same frequency will also be highlighted with a horizontal line, and the selected frequency will change if the [Ecog Grid](#ecog-grid) is in ```spectrogram``` mode.

 ### Improved Spectrogram
 **Description**:
 Shows the spectrogram of the selected channel below the ephys traces for the current window.
+The power of the spectrogram is in the logaritmic scale.

 **Location**:
 Analysis Tab &rarr; Improved Spectrograms Section &rarr; 2nd checkbox